A.A.R. – Against All Risks (insurance term)

 CWT – This abbreviation stands for the rate or charge per 100 pounds.

 Declared Value – Value the owner declares his goods to be for the purpose of insurance.
-This will form the basis of your insurance cover and it is important that it reflects the value of your belongings.
+This will form the basis of your insurance coverage.
+It is important that the amount declared reflects the value of your belongings at destination.

 Demurrage – Charges caused by containers being stored at port or container yard beyond specified free time.